Iowa: Colleges and universities

 Palmer Chiropractic College in Davenport is the first school of chiropractic in the world.

 The Iowa Board of Regents is composed of nine citizen volunteers appointed by the governor to provide policymaking, coordination, and oversight of the state's three public universities, two special K–12 schools, and affiliated centers.

 The special K–12 schools include the Iowa School for the Deaf in Council Bluffs and the Iowa Braille and Sight Saving School in Vinton.
 Both Iowa State University and The University of Iowa are research universities with The University of Iowa also being a member of the Association of American Universities.
 In addition to the three state universities, Iowa has multiple private colleges and universities.

 Health

-The life expectancy of Iowa is 77.7 years in 2021.
-The state's rural population are more susceptible to diseases related to food insecurity, due to a lack of healthy food sources.
-The leading cause of death in Iowa is heart disease.
+The life expectancy of Iowa is 77.9 years in 2022 The state's rural population are more susceptible to diseases related to food insecurity, due to a lack of healthy food sources.
+The leading cause of death in Iowa is heart disease, followed by cancer and fatalities relating to unintentional injuries.

 Iowa ranks eleventh among states in terms of proportion of obesity, with 37% of the state being affected by it.
 Around 9% of Iowans suffer from diabetes, costing the state $2 billion.